gustavocoimbradev/laravel-authentication/README.md

 ### 3. Configure database

-Edit the `.env` file with your DB credentials:
+Edit the `.env` file with your DB credentials if needed:

 ```
 DB_DATABASE=your_database
 DB_USERNAME=your_username
 DB_PASSWORD=your_password
 ```

+Or simply use SQLite as configured:
+DB_CONNECTION=sqlite

 ### 4. Run migrations